 Paternity questions can complicate court orders and affect a child’s emotional wellbeing.
 When two married individuals conceive or bear a child, the state considers them the parents.
 In today’s world, parentage is often not as straightforward.
 Two parents may remain unmarried.
 Some singles decide to start a family on their own.
 Many same sex marriage couples also start families, and since 2005, California laws have recognized automatic parentage in registered domestic partners.
-A Boyd Law paternity attorney in Sacramento, CA can help answer any of the legal questions you may have regarding paternity laws in California, and how they apply to your specific case.
+A Boyd Law paternity attorney in Sacramento, CA can help answer any of the legal questions you may have regarding paternity laws and other family laws in California, and how they apply to your specific case.

 Families come in all shapes and sizes, which can be complex when legal issues arise.
 To award child custody, enforce child support orders, or grant visitation rights, the court needs proof of paternity or parentage.

 In addition to the considerations outlined above, the state can also automatically assume paternity if a male attempted to marry a child’s mother, parents married after the birth of a child and the male agreed to a support role, or if a male assumes a parental role and treats the child as his own (regardless of biological proof).

 If there is any question about paternity, a parent can either sign a state recognized Declaration of Paternity or a parent can obtain a court order.
 Fathers who have any question about paternity can always dispute the assertion and submit to DNA testing.
 In some cases, the court may order DNA testing to determine paternity.
 The state will only accept DNA testing results conducted through the Department of Child Support Services.